shubhamkmr04/zeus/README.md

 3. Sign the chosen APK file using this command: `java -jar /usr/bin/apksigner sign -v --ks zeus.pfx --ks-key-alias zeus --ks-pass pass:your_keystore_password --key-pass pass:your_key_password zeus-universal.apk`
 4. Copy the signed APK to your smartphone and install it by tapping over the file.
 If you get an error, you'll have to uninstall your currently installed version of Zeus first.
 Note that you'll lose your connections and you'll need to reconfigure Zeus again to connect to your node.

-## Contributing

-Please be sure to run `yarn run tsc` to check for type errors, `yarn run test` to run all tests, and `yarn run prettier` to run the prettier

-If you are making cosmetic changes please test on both Android and iOS as things don't render exactly the same on both platforms.

-If you're looking for a quick way to get a lightning development environment running, check out [Polar](https://github.com/jamaljsr/polar).

-NOTE: When configuring a new node on Android in dev, the `Host` field must be `10.0.2.2` - `127.0.0.1` or `localhost` won't work.

 ## Translations

 Do not directly modify the files in `/locales` unless you are adding new copy to the app in English.
-Instead, translators and reviewers should visit out [Transifex page](https://www.transifex.com/ZeusLN/zeus/) and request a role on the language you'd like to contribute to.
+Instead, translators and reviewers should visit out [Transifex page](https://app.transifex.com/ZeusLN/zeus/) and request a role on the language you'd like to contribute to.

 ## Release + Commit Verification